DhvanitB/Bloom/README.md

-# bloom
+# Bloom

-A Flutter Healthcare Application.
+A Flutter Healthcare Application to check availability in Hospitals.

 ## Getting Started